davesheinbein/NumberGuessingGame/README.md

 +-------------+       +-----------------------------+
 ```

+### Explanation of Keys

+- **Primary Key (PK)**:

+  - `user_id`: This is the primary key for the `users` table.
+It uniquely identifies each user and is defined as `SERIAL`, which means it will auto-increment with each new record.
+It ensures that each user can be uniquely identified in the table.

+- **Unique Key**:

+  - `username`: This field is defined as `VARCHAR(22) UNIQUE`, meaning it can store up to 22 characters and must be unique for each user.
+This ensures that no two users can have the same username.

+- **Other Attributes**:
+  - `games_played`: This field stores the number of games played by the user and is defined as an `INTEGER`.
+  - `best_game`: This field stores the best game score (fewest guesses) of the user and is also defined as an `INTEGER`.

 ## Flowchart

 The following flowchart outlines the game process, from user login to guessing and updating scores: